easypcceo/jacobtuwiner/about.md

 <h3> Sculpted </h3>

-Now, I'm running Sculpted.
+<p> Now, I'm running Sculpted.
 We work with leading B2B SaaS companies like Sendoso, Workramp, and more, fueling their automated outbound motion and GTM team with Clay data.

-Looking forward to what's next!
+<p>Looking forward to what's next!